10 early warning signs of ERP disaster

 For an ERP cloud transition to succeed, IT leaders need to reconsider their established ways of doing business.
 After all, the migration is significant, and your on-premises strategy won’t suffice in the cloud.

-“For on-premises ERP implementations, I estimate that most companies are using a 70 percent out of the box configuration with 30 percent customization.
+“For on-premises ERP implementations, I estimate that most companies are using a 70 percent out of the box configuration with 30 percent customisation.
 That will not work in the cloud ERP model,” says KPMG’s Cimino.
-“Most cloud ERPs discourage extensive customization because they are made to be used in a standardized fashion to facilitate vendor updates.”
+“Most cloud ERPs discourage extensive customisation because they are made to be used in a standardized fashion to facilitate vendor updates.”

 Leading successful enterprise scale technology projects is a critical competency for IT leaders.
 If you already have developed this skillset to a high level, your responsibility does not end there.
-What about other managers and rising talent in the IT organization?
+What about other managers and rising talent in the IT organisation?
 They need opportunities leading large projects.
 Whether you are upgrading your ERP or improving your network infrastructure, growing your staff is just as important as shipping the project.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.